 Autonomic nervous system (ANS)

 The autonomic nervous system (ANS) is that part of the PNS that acts as a control system, maintaining balance in the body.
 The ANS controls and regulates all life-sustaining functions you don’t have to think about; it’s your ANS that keeps you alive when you are asleep or when you get knocked unconscious.
 The ANS is divided into two parts: the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).
-It is these two branches of the immune system that we are interested in, so a brief description is in order.
+It is these two branches of the nervous system that we are interested in, so a brief description is in order.